kaminoer/ScrAIbe-Assistant/README.md

 ## Acknowledgements

-This project was inspired by and forked from [Andre Dalwin's](https://github.com/AndreDalwin) [Whisper2Summarize](https://github.com/AndreDalwin/Whisper2Summarize).
+This project was inspired by and is a fork of [Andre Dalwin's](https://github.com/AndreDalwin) [Whisper2Summarize](https://github.com/AndreDalwin/Whisper2Summarize).